 - Open GL Filters: Filter the list of graphic formats.
 These options are only enabled when OpenGL is the selected option.

 - Hardware Acceleration: Use one of these formats if you have a graphics card.
-If you have a graphics controller that is integrated into the motherboard, you might not use this option.
+If you have a graphics controller that is integrated into the motherboard, you might not want to use this option.
 In practice, it works best to try it both ways to see which gives you the best result.

 - Use Double-Buffering: With these formats, the redraw of the graphics is hidden in a second buffer.
 This eliminates flicker.